menandmice/micetro_docs/guides/implementation/cloud_integration.rst

 * 	**Obtaining Access Credentials**: For information about how to create API Access Credentials for use by Micetro, see: https://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html

 * For information about how to add multiple AWS cloud accounts using single credentials, see: :ref:`aws-multi-account`.
+* For information about the minimum permissions required for adding AWS accounts, see :ref:`aws-minimum-permissions`.

 .. _connect-openstack: